Marraffini Laboratory

 Graduate Fellow

-Gianna is a Jersey girl and this brings much shame to the Marraffini lab.
-She completed her Bachelor's degree in Bioinformatics and Master's in Computational and Medicinal Chemistry at Stevens Institute of Technology.
-To break free from her Jersey roots, she joined the Tri-Institutional Program in Chemical Biology in NYC and explored her interest in bacteria.
-When not in lab, she can be found running around Central Park flying her giant octopus kite with little success.
-Her hobbies include smiling, eating chocolate, and receiving money.
+Gianna completed her Bachelor's in Bioinformatics and Master's in Computational and Medicinal Chemistry at Stevens Institute of Technology.
+In 2019, she joined the Tri-Institutional PhD Program in Chemical Biology to explore her interest in bacteria.
+When not in lab, she can be found flying her giant octopus kite in Central Park or working on a quilt.

 Lab Alumni